 If you check the list of ingredients on any sanitizer, alcohol should be listed first on the active ingredients in hand sanitizer.
 In the era of COVID-19, you probably know that you need to be looking for an alcohol-based product in terms of sanitizers.
 While there are alternatives available that don’t contain any alcohol, they are going to be less effective at fighting bacteria, viruses, and other microbes.

 That said, not all alcohols are the same.
 But they all do the job of killing unwanted microbes…if used in the correct concentrations.
-The two main alcohols you want to look for are isopropyl alcohol and ethanol.
+The two main alcohols you want to look for are isopropyl alcohol and ethanol (aka ethyl alcohol).
 Both are effective, but isopropyl alcohol is a manmade product and nonnatural.
-So, if you’re looking for something that occurs in nature and still kills off the bad guys, I suggest looking for ethanol as one of the active ingredients in hand sanitizer.
+So, if you’re looking for something that occurs in nature and still kills off the bad guys, I suggest looking for an ethyl alcohol or ethanol hand sanitizer.
 But you still need to be aware of sanitizers that contain other harmful ingredients.
 For example, another type of alcohol called methanol has been making an appearance in sanitizers being marketed for consumers.
 But unlike isopropyl alcohol and ethanol, which safe to put on our bodies, methanol is toxic when used on the skin.
 So check the ingredients carefully before you buy to ensure you’re getting the best natural hand sanitizer.
 You can learn more about which sanitizer products to stay away from here.

 Check the alcohol concentration